kuzudb/cypher-vs-sql-workshop/README.md

 This section builds on the previous one.
 We will showcase the interoperability of Kùzu with the Python data science, machine learning and AI ecosystem.
-We will use the existing financial network to a) run a graph algorithm using NetworkX b) understand how Kùzu can be used as a graph backend for machine learning using PyTorch Geometric, and c) answer questions using natural language using the Kùzu- Langchain `GraphQAChain` interface.
+We will use the existing financial network to a) run a graph algorithm using NetworkX b) understand how Kùzu can be used as a graph backend for machine learning using PyTorch Geometric, and c) answer questions using natural language using the Kùzu-Langchain `KuzuQAChain` interface.

 ## Usage